mellaurie/tone/pages/02.april-2020/02.schedule/_calendar/alert.md

 ### Synchronous Zoom Sessions
 Here is an overview of the synchronous sessions we'll be facilitating during this mini-course:

+!
+Zoom sessions are scheduled for 60 minutes.

 | Date| Time   | Description | Facilitators |
 |---|----|---|---|
 | Mon Apr 6| 11:00 am PDT| Introduction to Course; Navigation; Moodle set-up; Design Principles | Colin & Scott |